MicrosoftDocs/ATADocs/ATPDocs/ata-atp-move-overview.md

 ## Prerequisites

-- An AAD tenant with at least one global/security administrator is required to create an Azure ATP instance.
+- An Azure Active Directory tenant with at least one global/security administrator is required to create an Azure ATP instance.
 Each Azure ATP instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

 - Azure ATP requires .Net Framework 4.7 and may require a domain controller (restart) if your current .Net Framework version is not 4.7.